 Because of the lack of power or apparent leverage, coworkers are rarely able to commit quid pro quo sexual harassment.
 They can, however, be responsible for creating a hostile workplace.

-When coworkers are responsible for sexual harassment, the employer is only liable for damages if it was negligent.
-Employers are only negligent for sexual harassment if they:
+When coworkers are responsible for sexually harassing behavior, the employer is only liable for damages if it was negligent.
+Employers are only negligent for sexually harassing behavior if they:

 - Knew or should have known of the harassment, and

 If the employer was not negligent, then it cannot be held liable for the harassment.
 The victim of the harassment can, however, still pursue the individuals who were responsible for their ordeal.